Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Evaluation

-For the evaluation, we adopt non-intrusive perceptual estimators for mean opinion score (MOS): DNSMOS~\citep{reddy2022dnsmos}, UTMOS~\citep{saeki2022utmos}, and WVMOS~\citep{andreev2022hifi++} to assess the perceptual quality regardless of reference signals.
-We also employ perceptual evaluation of speech quality (PESQ)~\citep{pesq-metric} to assess the perceptual signal fidelity of restored signal compared to the reference.
-As a complement of PESQ based on lower band, we consider signal-to-distortion ratio (SDR)~\citep{si-sdr-metric}, log-spectral distance (LSD), and mel-cepstral distortion (MCD)~\citep{MCD} to assess the full-band signal (44.1/48kHz).
-In addition, to evaluate the reference-aware speech generation quality by capturing semantic congruence, we report SpeechBERTScore(sBERT) and SpeechTokenDistance(sTokDis)~\citep{saeki24_interspeech}.
-We also confirm effectiveness on real recordings based on DNSMOS, UTMOS, and WVMOS (Appendix~\ref{appendix:VoxCeleb}).
+For the evaluation, we adopt non-intrusive perceptual estimators for mean opinion score (MOS): DNSMOS~\citep{reddy2022dnsmos}, UTMOS~\citep{saeki2022utmos}, and NISQA~\citep{NISQA} to assess the perceptual quality.
+Also, to assess the perceptual signal fidelity of restored signal compared to the reference, we employ perceptual evaluation of speech quality (PESQ)~\citep{pesq-metric}, signal-to-distortion ratio (SDR)~\citep{si-sdr-metric}, log-spectral distance (LSD), mel-cepstral distortion (MCD)~\citep{MCD}.
+In addition, to evaluate the reference-aware speech generation quality by capturing semantic congruence, we report SpeechBERTScore(sBERT)~\citep{saeki24_interspeech}.